Jimmy Savile: Allegations during his lifetime

 In 2007, Savile was interviewed under caution by police investigating an allegation of indecent assault in the 1970s at the now-closed Duncroft Approved School for Girls near Staines, Surrey, where he was a regular visitor.
-In October 2009, the Crown Prosecution Service advised there was insufficient evidence to take any further action and no charges were brought.
+By October 2009, the Crown Prosecution Service had determined that there was insufficient evidence to take any further action and no charges were brought; this decision was later reviewed, and the DPP apologised for its handling of the charging decision.
 In March 2008, Savile started legal proceedings against The Sun, which had linked him in several articles to child abuse at the Jersey children's home Haut de la Garenne.
-At first, he denied visiting Haut de la Garenne, but later admitted he had done so following the publication of a photograph showing him at the home surrounded by children.
+At first, he denied visiting Haut de la Garenne, but later—following the publication of a photograph showing him at the home surrounded by children—admitted he had done so.
 The States of Jersey Police said that in 2008 an allegation of an indecent assault by Savile at the home in the 1970s had been investigated, but there had been insufficient evidence to proceed.

 In a 2009 interview with his biographer, Savile defended viewers of child pornography, including pop star and convicted sex offender Gary Glitter.
-He argued that viewers "didn't do anything wrong but they are then demonised", and described Glitter as a celebrity being unfairly vilified for watching "dodgy films" in the privacy of his home: "Gary... has not tried to sell 'em, not tried to show them in public or anything like that.
+He argued that viewers "didn't do anything wrong but they are then demonised", and described Glitter as a celebrity being unfairly vilified for watching "dodgy films" in the privacy of his home: "Gary ... has not tried to sell 'em, not tried to show them in public or anything like that.
 It were for his own gratification.
 Whether it was right or wrong is, of course, it's up to him as a person."
 The interview was not published at the time, and the recording was not released until after Savile's death.

 In 2012, Sir Roger Jones, a former BBC governor for Wales and chairman of BBC charity Children in Need, disclosed that more than a decade before Savile's death he had banned the "very strange" and "creepy" Savile from involvement in the charity.
-Former royal family press secretary Dickie Arbiter said Savile's behaviour had raised "concern and suspicion" when Savile acted as an informal marriage counsellor between Prince Charles and Princess Diana in the late 1980s, although no reports had been made.
+Former royal family press secretary Dickie Arbiter said Savile's behaviour had raised "concern and suspicion" when Savile acted as an informal marriage counsellor between Prince Charles and his wife Diana in the late 1980s, although no reports had been made.
 Arbiter added that during his regular visits to Charles's office at St James's Palace, Savile would "do the rounds of the young ladies taking their hands and rubbing his lips all the way up their arms."